 Chairs do not get any more retro than this one.
 Made with upcycled neon covered cassettes tapes it is a joy to look at.
 Sadly you will need to make your own if you want one of them, but it just might be worth a go.

 If you fancy a little touch of the 80’s in your home then you could do far worst than this rather beautiful, eco-friendly lamp made from old cassette tapes.
 I think this looks great and might have to have a go at making one myself.

-Nothing too complicated here, just a great recycling idea done with a upcycled cassette tape.
+Nothing too complicated here, just a great recycling idea was done with a recycled cassette tape.
 I kind of like it because it would make a great talking point out of a normal everyday object.

 Now here is one that even I can have a go at making!
-And while I am sure that no-one would need it, there is a great step-by-step making guide in the image link.
+And while I am sure that no-one would need it, there is a great step-by-step making guide in the link.

 This CD rack that is made from old cassette tapes is in fact quite easy to make, you see tapes have several holes in them that were originally used to keep it in place in the cassette player so all you need is a few screw bars, bits and screw nuts on the ends!

 What better way to keep your Jewellery safe than a cool, retro-looking jewellery box this is made using upcycled cassette tapes!
 Not a bad thing to make with tapes at all.

 What I like about this idea is that it uses the holes that secured the tape in the player with great effect.
 So if you are the type of person who still writes a shopping list down or like me needs to write your blog ideas down A.S.A.P because otherwise your forget them, this is the perfect gift for you.

-Recycling old tapes just don’t get any more grand than this cupboard made from just under 1000 old cassettes!
+Recycling old tapes just don’t get any grander than this cupboard made from just under 1000 old cassettes!
 Done by Dutch designer Patrick Schuur it is nothing short of incredible and really doesn’t look that hard to make ourselves.